Feed the goats, find the eggs, play with the chicks and bunnies.

 Tours can be 1 or 2 hours long, with additional time for a picnic lunch if desired.

-All group visits during the strawberry season cost $5.00 per student.
-Two free chaperones for every ten students.
+All group visits during the strawberry season cost $6.00 per student.
+Two free chaperones for every ten students. ($1/student discount if you schedule between 1-4 pm)

 Tour groups will be greeted and given a 20 minute lesson in the yard, then taken to the field.
 Each student will receive a quart container to label with their name.
 They may pick a quart of berries as well as taste some out in the field.